telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 * The screenshot capturing option is available for all Chromium-based browsers (Google Chrome, Edge, Brave, etc.) and Firefox.
 Screenshot capturing is currently unavailable for Safari (macOS).

 * Masking of sensitive data is **not** supported for screenshots.

+* Submitting only a specific portion of the captured data is possible only when using DOM video recording.
+Refer to [ShareOptions](#shareoptions-specifics) for more details on how to portion a log.

 * You can **record a pixel-perfect video** through while setting `captureVideo: true` and `videoFormat: 'pixel-perfect'` .
 The video recording is pixel perfect and contains recordings from iframes.
 This method for video recording **requires explicit confirmation** from the user (refer to points below).